Chapter Activity Reports

 Mu Chi, University of South Florida St. Petersburg

-The Mu Chi Chapter at University of South Florida St. Petersburg had a great first year!
+The Mu Chi Chapter at University of South Florida St. Petersburg had a great year again!

-The chapter inducted 5 faculty members and 6 student members.
-The same week GTU members participated in the GIS Open House that welcomed over 200 middle and high school students.
+The chapter held a formal induction ceremony on December 02, 2015, attended by the Dean of the College of Arts and Sciences.
+The chapter inducted 6 new student members.
+In the fall semester, the GTU members also participated in the GIS Open House that welcomed over 200 middle and high school students.

 This June GTU will continue its undergraduate recruitment efforts through participation in orientations and resource fairs for incoming students.
-Our next induction is planned for November 2015, to coincide again with the GIS Open House.
+Our next induction is planned for November 2016.

 Mu Delta, University of Richmond